cloudfoundry/eirini-release/README.md

 ## Notes

+### Best practices for upgrading the kubernetes cluster

+In order to upgrade the kubernetes version of your cluster without app downtime, we recommend that:
+- You have at least three worker nodes.
+This helps preserve performance during the upgrade.
+- You have at least 2 Gorouter instances by setting the `sizing.router.count` in your values.yaml file.
+This way your apps will allways be accessible.
+- All apps are scaled to at least 2 instances.
+This way they can be upgraded one at a time ensuring no downtime.
+- The node that is running the bits service is the last one to upgrade if possible.
+App migration depends on this service as it holds the docker images.

+**Note**: If you follow these steps you will have no app downtime, although the kubernetes control plane as well as the cf push experience will go down for a certain amount of time.

 ### Overriding Eirini Images

 Eirini has a few images which are deployed by the helm chart.
 By default these come from the eirini Docker Hub account and the versions of them are located in [the versions directory](helm/eirini/versions).
 These versions are sha256 sums of the images that will be installed by default.
 If you want to override any of these images please follow this table: